Short Stroke Information

 1. Most gunsmiths have moved away from brazing to convert the parts.
 Brazing is like soldering, but to a higher temperature.
 The parts are being “glued” together.
 It requires heating the parts up to a dull red, around 1400 degrees.
 This process takes the hardness out of the parts and the metal is now soft.
 You can’t re-harden a brazed part.
 Furthermore, look at the hammer on guns that have had a pad brazed onto them.
 You will notice a divot developing where it is striking the firing pin in the frame.
 Eventually the divot becomes so deep the gun won’t fire.
 The lower part of the hammer will also be soft.
 The lobes and notches will wear out faster than a TIG welded conversion.
 Also notice on brazed conversions how the hammer is misshapen and full of scratches on both sides.
 This is due to grinding the oversized brazed parts to be flush with the sides of the hammer.
 Brazing equipment runs about $45.00.

 2. TIG welding is the way to go when hand building a short stroke.
 TIG welding was developed for the Aerospace industry and NASA.
 TIG welding uses an inert shielding gas and creates a molecular bond with an incredibly small heat signature.
 The parts welded become one piece of metal, not two stuck together.
 The low heat signature minimizes/eliminates distortion.
 TIG welding allows deep penetration of the weld due to the shielding gas and the advanced technology of the arc.
 It also allows for pinpoint accuracy in the weld.
 TIG welded parts can be heat treated to re-harden them.
 TIG welding takes a considerable degree of skill, but the end product is far superior.
-A quality Inverter TIG welder costs about $2800.00.
+A quality Inverter TIG welder costs about $2300.00.

-All of my “Ultimate Short Strokes” are TIG welded, hand built and not pre-made.
+All of my “Ultimate Short Stroke” conversions are TIG welded, hand built and not pre-made.
 Each revolver takes 4.5 to 5 hours to complete.
 I use the correct filler metal when TIG welding to match the parts.
 After welding, all parts are heat treated to reduce stress and increase longevity.
 Custom built, extended firing pins are part of this package.
 Trigger sears are shaped with double angles.
-Cylinder stop heads are precisely fit to the cylinder notches and pawls are shaped to engage the cylinder ratchet more positively.
-All aspects of “Premium Action Work” are part of this conversion.
-Short stroked revolvers have a two year unconditional warranty.
+Cylinder stop heads are precisely fit to the cylinder notches and pawls are shaped to engage the cylinder ratchet more positively and smoothly.
+All aspects of “Premium Action Work” are part of the Ultimate Short Stroke conversion.
+All short stroked revolvers have a one year unconditional warranty.

-If you prefer hand crafted parts that are fit perfectly to each revolver rather than mass produced parts that sometimes don’t work right, then the Ultimate Short Stroke is for you.
+If you prefer hand crafted parts that are fit perfectly to each revolver rather than expensive mass produced parts that sometimes don’t work right, then the Ultimate Short Stroke is for you.

 Short Stroke Quality Standards.